InspiryThemes/realhomes-docs/docs/import-demo.md

 1. Assign posts to an existing author.
 2. Mark the checkbox to download and import file attachments
-3. Click '**Submit**' button
+3. Click the '**Submit**' button

 ![Screenshot](images/import-demo/assign-post.png)

-The import process can take a few minutes.
+The import process can take from 2 minutes to 10 minutes, depending on the speed of your hosting server.
 So please wait for it and try to keep the focus on the current tab in your browser.

-After that is done, you will have many posts, pages, properties, and other contents as on the theme demo.
+After it is completed, you will have various posts, pages, properties, and other content on the theme demo.

 ![Screenshot](images/import-demo/importer-all-done.png)

 ### **Step 4**

-Navigate to **Dashboard → Appearance → Menus** and use the Already Imported Menu from XML and assign it to theme location "Main Menu" from the Menu Settings section below menu.
+Navigate to **Dashboard → Appearance → Menus**, use the Already Imported Menu from XML, and assign it to theme location "Main Menu" from the Menu Settings section below.
 After that, save the menu.
 As pointed in the screenshot below.

 ![Screenshot](images/import-demo/menu-assignment.png)